 Frozen, Louise glanced back at Henrietta, before she sniffled and slowly nodded.
 "P-Princess…"

 Ryan laid down in the grass outside the school's imposingly high wall, his gaze fixed on the clear blue sky and the gargantuan moons that dominated the sky even in the middle of the day.

 It didn't take long for Ryan to start missing Wulf and his ability to keep him on the outside of his thoughts looking in.
 Any distraction from the crushing homesickness he was experiencing would be a godsend.

 It came, unexpectedly, with the Earth itself heaving up and opening at his side.
-Turning to stare at the hole in the ground, he gave a start when Verdandi, Guiche's giant mole familiar, popped out of the ground.
+Turning to stare at the hole in the ground, he gave a start when Verdandi, Guiche's giant mole familiar, popped out of the ground and waddled over to him.
 The mole was followed by Guiche himself, who looked around quickly.

 "Verdandi, I doubt they're holding him outside!" he admonished his familiar, who was now nuzzling Ryan happily.

 Guiche quickly turned around and brightened.
 "Ingram, you escaped!"

 Guiche smirked.
 "Verdandi and I raced to rescue you when the Musketeers took you away, so we could bring you before the Princess and clear your name."

 Ryan smiled.
 "You're a good man, Guiche.
 I was let out earlier."